teklumezgebo/PD-Plant-Diary/README.md

 # Plant Diary (PD) Web App

-Plant Diary (PD) is a web application that allows users to log their plants and their care requirements, as well as track their plants' growth.
-Users can add as many plants as they want and manage them using authentication and authorization with bcrypt.
+PD is a web app that is meant to help people keep track of their plants and plant needs all in one space.
+Users are able to track their plants growth with dynamic charts and upload images to keep an updated picutre of the plant at all times.
+Using Perenul's API users are able to look up guides for taking care of their plants as well!

 ## Features

 - Log plants and their care requirements
 - Track plant growth with visualizations using Chart.js
 - Add and manage multiple plants
+- Image Upload
+- Plant Guides
 - Authentication and authorization with bcrypt
 - Responsive design with Tailwind CSS